Nostalgie (Flanders)

-Nostalgie Vlaanderen (Nostalgie Flanders) is a private Belgian radio station broadcasting in Flanders and Brussels but can also be heard in some parts of Wallonia, and is dedicated to mainly music of the 1970s, 1980s and 1990s.
-Nostalgie Flanders is created on 20 March 2008, and is owned by Concentra Group, Corelio NV and the NRJ Group.
+Nostalgie (between 2023 and 2025 Play Nostalgie) is a private Belgian radio station broadcasting in Flanders and Brussels but can also be heard in some parts of Wallonia, and is dedicated to mainly music of the 1970s, 1980s and 1990s.
+Nostalgie was created on 20 March 2008 as a fusion of five radiostations focused on the Flemish provinces of Belgium, and is owned by Vlaanderen Eén, a joint venture of Mediahuis, Play Media and the NRJ Group.

 History

 In March 2008, Nostalgie Vlaanderen started broadcasting on the former frequencies of the radio stations: Antwerpen 1, Radio Go, Radio Mango and Radio Contact Vlaanderen, and it was created by the media groups: Concentra N.V. and Corelio in collaboration with the NRJ Group, the largest radio group of Europe.
 The station competes with the nationwide commercial radio stations of the Vlaamse Media Maatschappij: Q-music and JOE fm.

 Since 8 March 2010, Nostalgie can also be heard in the province of Limburg after the acquisition of the frequencies of EXQI FM.

+On 23 February 2023, it was announced that Telenet will become co-owner of Nostalgie.
+The company gained a 20% part of the station after approval through Play Media.
+Mediahuis will retain 55% ownership, while the NRJ Group (through Nostalgie Holdco, formerly Nostalgie SAS), will retain 25%.
+On July 15, 2023, Play Media officially became co-owner after approval.

+On 23 August 2023, it was announced that due to Play Media's entry, the station would change its name to Play Nostalgie a week later on 28 August 2023.
+In addition, the programming was renewed with the existing and new voices.

+On 25 August 2025, the name reverted back to Nostalgie, but the visual style and slogan of Play Nostalgie were kept.

 Broadcasting area

-Nostalgie Vlaanderen broadcasts on FM throughout Flanders and in Brussels on the following frequencies:
+Nostalgie broadcasts on FM throughout Flanders and in Brussels on the following frequencies: